EugeneJHo/311-Boston-Needle-Pickup/README.md

-# Boston 311 Needle Pickup Risk (Midterm Group Project)
+# Boston 311 Needle Pickup Risk

 This repository contains a midterm project analyzing **Boston 311 “Needle Pickup” service calls** (from Analyze Boston) as a proxy for opioid/drug-use risk and street-level harm.
 The goal is to build an ML-driven workflow that helps policy stakeholders **predict where/when risk is highest** to support **proactive resource allocation**.